1.0 There are already lots of CD rippers. Why write another?

 11.0 What Linux Distros does CCDR run on?

-It should work on pretty much any disto, but if it fails to do so on a specific one, please email me at [email protected] with full details about your O/S of choice and I’ll see what I can do about it.
+The short answer to the question is, therefore, that it should work on pretty much any distro, but if it fails to do so on a specific one, please email me at [email protected] with full details about your O/S of choice and I’ll see what I can do about it.

 12.0 Why don’t you install the software dependencies automatically?